 In this article, I am breaking down the best all terrain double strollers, and in the end, I’ll choose the winner.

-Here are the strollers I will be reviewing:
+Here are the all terrain double strollers I will be reviewing:

 All terrain strollers work perfectly well on smooth pavement, but they really shine when you go off road.
-Whether you're on sand, gravel, dirt or some other rough surface, a good all terrain stroller will provide a smooth ride.
+Whether you’re on a sandy beach, a dirt path, gravel, or some other rough surface, a good all terrain stroller will provide a smooth ride.

 As it happens, a lot of all terrain strollers are also great for jogging.
 This has a lot of do with the fact that large, air filled tires help tremendously for going off road or for a run.